primedev22/nessalab-shopping-cart/README.md

 # Required Tasks

-* Create a product listing page using the polaris component library & the provided products data api
+* Create a product listing page using the polaris component library & the provided products data api, (use this [component](https://polaris.shopify.com/components/lists-and-tables/resource-list#navigation) to build the product list page)
 * Add the ability to search & filter the products by category & sort by ASC / DESC order.
 * Create a cart page that will display the products the user has added to the cart with a total price, calculated based on items in the cart (use redux to store the state of the cart)
 * Add ability for products in the product list to be added to the cart via an "add to cart" button.

-The design of the cart page is totaly up to you, you can use the linked component library to create a simple page with a list component to show the cart line items and grand total price.
+The design of the cart page is totally up to you, you can use the linked component library to create a simple page with a list component to show the cart line items and grand total price.

 # Tech Stack Required For This Test
 * [React](https://reactjs.org/)
 * [Redux](https://redux.js.org/)
+* [Redux Toolkit](https://redux-toolkit.js.org/) (if you have not used the redux toolkit, you are more than welcome to strip it out and just use redux like you currently know how)
 * [Axios](https://github.com/axios/axios)

-Sidenote: Tests are not required but adding tests using Jest / Enzyme is a bonus.
+Side note: Tests are not required but adding tests using Jest / Enzyme is a bonus.
 * [Enzyme](https://enzymejs.github.io/enzyme/)
 * [Jest](https://jestjs.io/)